easytarget/esp32-cam-webserver/API.md

 * `/view` Stream viewer

 ## *key / val* settings and commands
-.. thie list.. the list is the thing.

 ### Use
 Call the `/status` URI to recieve a JSON response containing all the available settings and responses.